manchenlee/Vocal2Fail/README.md

 Additionally, for the QbSH-based evaluation, we manually transcribed the main melodies of all 20 songs in NUS48E as targets.
 The corresponding 20 MIDI files can be downloaded from [here](https://drive.google.com/file/d/1tgjfFxTjAmmUEGoTKGprhCg9FN8vE-Hs/view?usp=sharing).

+## Models

+We adopt the [VAE-GAN framework](https://github.com/RussellSB/tt-vae-gan) proposed by Bonnici et al..
+Both the generator and discriminator were optimized using the Adam optimizer with a learning rate of η=10−4.
+The model was trained for 100 epochs with a batch size of 4.

 ## Usage

 After training, please use [**CREPE**](https://github.com/marl/crepe) to extract the F0 from both the generated audio and the source audio (NUS48E).

 **Objective Metrics**
+This code computes Pitch Class L1, DTW distance and HNR.
+As for FAD, We utilized the **VGGish** architecture as the feature extractor.
+The test set of FR109-plus was used as the reference for real audio.
 ```
 python evaluate.py --exp [expname] --src_dir [path/to/source/f0] --gen_dir [path/to/gen/f0] --wav_dir [path/to/gen/wav]
 ```